-“Through the assistance of CCSP I have been able to avoid admitting my mother to a nursing home, allowing her to maintain more of her independence.
-My mother does not have the finances that would allow her to go to assisted living, and would as a result, have to be admitted to a skilled nursing facility.
-Through CCSP, she is able to have an assistant come into the home a few hours a day and cook for her, assist in her personal care, shop for supplies, and provide transportation to doctor visits.
-Thanks MTMS CCSP"— Caregiver daughter
+“Through the assistance of EDWP, I have been able to avoid admitting my mother to a nursing home, allowing her to maintain more of her independence.
+My mother does not have the finances that would allow her to go to assisted living, and would, as a result, have to be admitted to a skilled nursing facility.
+Through EDWP, she is able to have an assistant come into the home a few hours a day and cook for her, assist in her personal care, shop for supplies, and provide transportation to doctor visits.
+Thanks MTMS EDWP"— Caregiver daughter

-"Thanks to CCSP, we have been able to remain at home together with an aide who assists us with our daily needs.
-We also receive home delivered meals; we have the use of an emergency response unit; and through CCSP/Money Follows The Person, my wife has received home modifications, a wheelchair ramp has been built, her bathroom door has been widened and her toilet has been moved so that it is more accessible.
-We were assigned a Care Coordinator (CC) who keeps a check on our well being on a regular basis, arranges our services and is always available if we need her assistance.
+"Thanks to EDWP, we have been able to remain at home together with an aide who assists us with our daily needs.
+We also receive home-delivered meals; we have the use of an emergency response unit, and through EDWP/Money Follows The Person, my wife has received home modifications, a wheelchair ramp has been built, her bathroom door has been widened and her toilet has been moved so that it is more accessible.
+We were assigned a Care Coordinator (CC) who keeps a check on our well-being on a regular basis, arranges our services, and is always available if we need her assistance.

 Recently our CC, whom is also a nurse, was notified that my wife’s confusion had increased.
 The CC immediately came to visit and found both of us in need of medical attention.
 Without hesitation, we were transported to the hospital.
 My wife was diagnosed with an infection causing paranoia and an inability to recognize her surroundings.
 I was diagnosed with a case of Cellulitis.
 We both received treatment and soon improved sufficiently to return to our home and each other again."